kubevirt/kubevirt-tekton-tasks/docs/tasks-rbac-permissions.md

     name:  ${TASK_NAME}-task
     namespace: task-ns1
 EOF
     done
+done
 ```

-This example enables `generate-ssh-keys` and `create-vm-from-manifest` tasks to create secrets/VMs in `vm-ns1` from a pipeline started in `task-ns1`.
+This example enables `generate-ssh-keys` and `create-vm-from-manifest` tasks to create secrets/VMs in `vm-ns1` and `vm-ns2` namespace from a pipeline started in `task-ns1`.

-Warning: this will allow users with access to `generate-ssh-keys-task` and `create-vm-from-manifest-task` service accounts to run pods which can access `vm-ns1`.
+Warning: this will allow users with access to `generate-ssh-keys-task` and `create-vm-from-manifest-task` service accounts to run pods which can access `vm-ns1` and `vm-ns2` namespaces.

 ### Cluster RBAC permissions